berlinelucien/Name-FoodFav/Week_1/input-app/README.md

 ### `npm install`

-`npm install` installs dependencies into the `node_modules` directory, for the node project.
+`npm install` installs dependencies into the `node_modules` directory.
 You call it to install the dependencies for your project.

 Possible commands: